-I was recently browsing the news feed on my Facebook page, Chronicles of a Travel Addict, when I came across a video posted by my friend and former collaborator, Cyle O’Donnell.
-In this video, he explains how to eat a cockroach.
-The concept is quite simple.
-Grab the huge, disgusting Southeast Asian beetle and chow down.
-And, as he says, make sure you have some water nearby.
+I was recently browsing the news feed on my Facebook page, Chronicles of a Travel Addict, when I came across a video of a dude explaining how to eat a cockroach.
+The concept was quite simple.
+Grab the huge, disgusting beetle and chow down.

 This got me thinking.
 Now, as most of you know, I am a vegetarian.
 And, at times, I can be somewhat hypocritical.
 I am still behind animal rights and anti-cruelty 100%.
 However, when I travel, this curious beast comes out and urges me to not only see, smell, feel, and hear the world, but also to taste it.
 And this lands me in some interesting culinary situations.